 Share the Road

-PTS, in conjunction with the Lexington-Fayette Urban County Government, Fayette County Public Schools, UK and Lexington Police and the Kentucky Transportation Cabinet, wants to promote safety on our roads.
+Transportation Services, in conjunction with the Lexington-Fayette Urban County Government, Fayette County Public Schools, UK and Lexington Police and the Kentucky Transportation Cabinet, wants to promote safety on our roads.
 Cyclists and motorists (including motor scooter users) have the same rights, rules and responsibilities on most Kentucky roads.

 Below is a list of tips that will help keep the road a safe way to travel: